mjstrobl/FREDA/README.md

 Fast Relation Extraction Data Annotation

+See our paper on Arxiv: https://arxiv.org/abs/2204.07150

+FREDA can be used to manually annotate sentences quickly and accurately.
+A simple procedure for sentence acquisition from a partially annotated Wikipedia-based corpus is provided to be able to create datasets for new relations.

+In addition, FREDA can also be used to annotate datasets for the tasks Named Entity Recognition, Co-reference Resolution and Entity Linking.

 Current database (`database/main.tar.xz`) contains at least 500 annotated sentences for 19 relations.
 In addition, four more relations are added without any annotations so far.

+# Acknowledgements

+We would like to thank all the data annotators for their hard work towards creating these datasets.

 # Get Started

+(In offline mode, i.e. demo mode, the remaining steps can be skipped, apart from uploading the Android app to your device or an emulator.
+Just select the task to annotate for, examples are provided.
+However, this mode is only for demonstration purposes, annotations are not stored.)

 Decompress database in `database/`: